Tractable Ridge Regression for Paired Comparisons: Final Remarks

 \section{Final Remarks}

-The main purposes of this paper were to discuss ridge estimation of paired-comparison models motivated by applications in sport tournaments, and to develop the simple and effective pairwise empirical Bayes method for tuning the ridge penalty in the Thurstone-Mosteller model.
+The main purposes of this paper were to discuss ridge-penalized estimation of paired-comparison models, and to develop the simple and effective pairwise empirical Bayes method for tuning the ridge penalty in the Thurstone-Mosteller model.
 As expected, the shrinkage provided by a ridge penalty yields predictions with substantially higher precision than standard maximum likelihood estimation.
-Indeed when a paired-comparison model is trained with relatively few matches, as is the case for very sparse tournaments or in the early stages of a round robin or similar tournament, prediction based on maximum likelihood is actually worse than the naive predictor that uses only the the long-term proportions of wins, draws and losses.
+Indeed when a paired-comparison model is trained with relatively few observations, prediction based on maximum likelihood is actually worse than the naive predictor that uses only the marginal proportions of (home win, away win, draw) outcomes.
+The poor predictive performance of maximum likelihood when the training set is small is due to overfitting; the shrinkage achieved through a ridge penalty, tuned by the pairwise empirical Bayes method, effectively eliminates that problem.

-The focus here was on `static' models, with team strength assumed constant through each season.
-A potentially fruitful direction for future work is to explore penalized estimation for dynamic paired-comparison models, in which the strength parameters vary during the season.
-In earlier work \cite{Fahrmeir:94} and \cite{Knorr:00} discuss dynamic models where the strength parameters evolve according to random walks, whereas \cite{Cattelan:13} describe serial dependence in the strengths through an exponential smoothing scheme.
-Other dynamic models for football have used the number of goals scored by the teams, or their difference, as the response variable, rather than the match outcome as was used in this work; an example of dynamic modelling of the number of goals scored is \cite{Koopman:14}.
+The simulations of Section \ref{sect:simulations} show that the amount of shrinkage needed for good predictive performance, especially when the training set and the number of items are both small, is appreciably greater than the shrinkage inherent in the bias-reduced maximum likelihood method of \cite{Firth:93}.
+This is unsurprising: it is well known that unbiasedness typically is not the main consideration for predictive performance.

-The simulations of Section \ref{sect:simulations} and the application to English Premier League show that the amount of shrinkage needed for good predictive performance when the training set and the number of teams are both small is appreciably greater than the shrinkage inherent in the bias-reduced maximum likelihood method of \cite{Firth:93}.
-This is unsurprising: it is well known that unbiasedness typically is not the main consideration for predictive performance. \cite{Kosmidis:21b} suggest that using a suitably scaled-up version of the bias-reducing penalty might be used instead, to improve predictive performance at the cost of some additional bias.
-In sport tournaments such as those considered in this paper, an appropriate scale factor to use could perhaps be computed through `leave-one-matchweek-out' cross-validation.
+The authors are not aware of other work focused on estimation of paired comparison models with a ridge penalty.
+Some previous work in team sports modeling has considered more traditional linear ridge penalty models to assess the contribution of individual players to a team's performance.
+A recent example is the adjusted plus/minus regularized model discussed in \cite{matano:23}; see also the references therein.